DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/overview/glossary.md

 ## Single Deployment
 A single deployment acts as a single OpenID Connect / OAuth authority hosted at a single URL.
-It can consist of multiple physical nodes for load-balancing or fail-over purposes.
+It can consist of multiple physical or virtual nodes for load-balancing or fail-over purposes.

 ## Multiple Deployment